Temojikato/spotifyjanitornative/README.md

 A production build of the APK has already been pushed to the repository.
 Follow these steps to install it using ADB:

 1. **Clone the repository:**

+   Open a terminal at the location you want to download the repository and run :
+2.
    ```git clone https://github.com/Temojikato/spotifyjanitornative.git  ``` <br>
    ```cd spotifyjanitor```